plausible/docs/docs/subscription-plans.md

 "**Custom Events**" include external link clicks, file downloads and 404 error page tracking.
 The act of adding a "[Pageview Goal](pageview-goals.md)" has no effect on your usage.

-You can check your usage levels in your account settings within the "**Subscription Plan**" section.
+You can check your usage levels in your account settings within the "**Subscription**" section.
 You should be on a subscription tier that fits your usage levels.
 You can get 2 months free on a yearly plan.

 You also need to decide on your subscription plan.
 These vary in terms of number of sites, team members and features: